 Dr Pike warns that arguing against either issue in religious language could be counterproductive, however.
-Instead, he suggests using accepted human rights concepts such as "dignity" when taking a stand in the endorsement from an Archdiocesan love for Jesus. luminary when they were ordained last month.
+Instead, he suggests using accepted human rights concepts such as

+"dignity" when taking a stand in the

 Impressive qualities

 Impressed ...
 Bishop Pat Power (centre) with the newly ordained Deacon Rey Tano (left) and Fr Chris Eaton.